UP | HOME

 • Not only does land value tax tend to fall on the wealthy, but it is also the best tax to place on the wealthy because land cannot leave the country.
 Even if the possessors of the most valuable land gave up their land and left the country, whoever ends up becoming the new possessors of the land would become the new title holder who has to pay the land value tax.
 We can be certain that someone will definitely take the land title and pay the LVT if the land is as valuable as it is.

-• It is extremely difficult to do tax evasion under LVT, since land cannot be concealed or moved overseas and titles are easily identified, as they are registered with the public.
+• It is extremely difficult to do tax evasion under LVT, since land cannot be concealed or moved overseas.
+Land titles are also easily identified, since they are registered with the public.
 Land value assessments are usually considered public information, which is available upon request.
 This transparency reduces tax evasion.

 • A person who claims land can occupy it as long as they pay the appropriate Land Value Tax for the land that they’re occupying.
 This resolves Tragedies of the Commons, while simultaneously ensuring that everybody benefits from it, not just the one single person who is occupying the land.
 This is a win-win, unlike Communism where there is the Tragedy of the Commons (ToC), or Anarcho-Capitalism where there is no ToC, but property owners get unfairly wealthy for value that they did not create.